 KFBG is a nature conservation and education centre located on the northern slopes of Tai Mo Shan in the New Territories.
 With educational displays featuring themes on South China biodiversity, native wildlife & plant conservation, organic farming, and sustainable living, KFBG offers a wide-range of educational experiences and receives over 160,000 visitors annually.

 The upper slopes of Tai Mo Shan were once covered by healthy forest.
-Today, only a fraction remains as much of it was cleared for farming and human use.
-It has been difficult for Hong Kong’s forest to re- establish itself even though intensive use has decreased; the land’s once nutritious top soil has been eroded, seedlings are grazed on by feral cattle, and the hillside is ravaged by wildfire every few years.
-The forest needs a helping hand.
+Today, only a fraction remains as much of it was cleared over the last 2,000 years for farming and human use.
+It has been difficult for Hong Kong’s forest to re-establish itself even though intensive use has decreased.
+Unfortunately, the land’s once nutritious topsoil has been eroded, seedlings are grazed on by feral cattle, and the hillside is ravaged by fire every few years.

-We would like to invite organizations and corporates to partner with us to support our tree reforestation project, a large-scale, long-term experiment to find the best conditions to help trees and other native plant species thrive on this high hillside and to grow into a diverse and healthy forest.
-Your involvement will contribute to the long-term success of not only this project but reforestation efforts for Hong Kong.
+We would like to invite organizations and corporations to partner with us to support our tree reforestation project.
+This project is part of a large-scale, long-term experiment to research the best conditions to nurture trees and other native plant species to thrive on this high hillside and to grow into a diverse and healthy forest.
+Your involvement will contribute to the long-term success of not only this project but reforestation efforts across Hong Kong and even internationally, laying a scientific foundation for effective reforestation.

 Show your commitment to the environment, inspire your workforce, and help us to reforest the mountainside of Hong Kong’s highest peak.
 Our programme provides an amazing team building experience and helps us fund reforestation on the steep slopes of Tai Mo Shan which can be labour and cost intensive.